 Panoramas Made Simple is richly illustrated with gorgeous examples of Hudson’s panoramas, and includes helpful tips on shooting in the field, as well as the best ways to assemble your panoramas on your computer (with Adobe Lightroom Classic, Photoshop or ON1 Photo RAW).

-The book is available now at the CDP bookstore.
-Normally priced at $20, it’s available for a limited time at $10.
+The book is available now at the CDP bookstore for $10, with a free 30-day money back guarantee.